18 Real-Life Places Every Harry Potter Fan Needs To Visit

 6. Goathland Train Station — Hogsmeade

-Goathland is a pretty little village in North Yorkshire, and its train station is where the scenes of the Hogwarts Express arriving in Hogsmeade are shot.
+Goathland is a pretty little village in North Yorkshire, and its train station is where the scenes of the Hogwarts Express arriving in Hogsmeade were shot.

 7. Hardwick Hall — The Malfoy Mansion

-The exterior shots of the Malfoy Mansion in the first Deathly Hallows film were taken at Hardwick Hall in Derbyshire.
-The mansion used to be a private residence, now the Elizabethan Hall is fully open to the public.
+The exterior shots of the Malfoy Mansion in the first Deathly Hallows film were filmed at Hardwick Hall in Derbyshire.
+The mansion used to be a private residence, but now the Elizabethan hall is fully open to the public.

-Perhaps one of the cooler Potter-oriented tourist attractions is the Jacobite Steam Train in Scotland.
+Perhaps one of the cooler Harry Potter-oriented tourist attractions is the Jacobite steam train in Scotland.
 The train runs between Fort William (close to Loch Shiel) and Mallaig in the Highlands.
-It runs over the Glenfinnan Viaduct, which you’ll remember from the movies.
+It runs over the Glenfinnan Viaduct, which you’ll recognize from the movies.

 9. Malham Cove — The Deathly Hallows Camp

-The limestone formation at Malham Cove was one of the places that Harry and Hermione camped out in the bleak scenes in the first Deathly Hallows film.
+The limestone formation at Malham Cove was one of the places where Harry and Hermione camped in the first Deathly Hallows film.

 10. Durham Castle

 Durham Castle in Durham, England, was used for some of the exterior shots of Hogwarts.
-It is in active use as part of University College, Durham.
-It is a UNESCO World Heritage Site.
+It’s in active use as part of University College, Durham.
+It’s also a UNESCO World Heritage site.

 11. Alnwick Castle

-Alnwick Castle was first built in the 11th century AD, and is the home to the Duke of Northumberland.
+Alnwick Castle was built in the 11th century, and is the home to the Duke of Northumberland.
 It was used for exterior shots of Hogwarts.
 You can only visit it in the summer.

 12. Gloucester Cathedral

 The stunning Gloucester Cathedral is popular among filmmakers — it has also appeared in the shows Sherlock and Doctor Who.
-It has stood for centuries, and one British King — Edward II — is buried there.
+It has stood for centuries, and one king of Britain, Edward II, is buried there.

-13. Christ Church College Great Hall — The Great Hall
+13. Christ Church College’s Great Hall — The Great Hall

-Perhaps most famous of the Hogwarts settings is the Great Hall of Hogwarts.
+Perhaps most famous of the Hogwarts’ settings is the Great Hall.
 It was shot in the actual Great Hall at Christ Church College in Oxford.
-Christ Church itself is an epicenter of British Culture — Philip Pullman’s amazing His Dark Materials series is set in part at the college, and the place has been name-checked by everyone from Shakespeare to Yeats to Evelyn Waugh.
+Christ Church itself is an epicenter of British culture — Philip Pullman’s amazing His Dark Materials series is set in part at the college, and the place has been name-checked by everyone from Shakespeare to Yeats to Evelyn Waugh.
 Alumni include King Edward VII, Lewis Carroll, John Locke, and briefly, Albert Einstein.
 So, it’s worth a visit regardless.

-Lacock Abbey in the southwest of England has been used for a number of Harry Potter shots — it’s where Snape’s potions class took place, where Harry found the Mirror of Erised, and where Harry first heard the basilisk in The Chamber of Secrets.
+Lacock Abbey in southwest England has been used for a number of Harry Potter scenes.
+It’s where Snape’s Potions class took place, where Harry found the Mirror of Erised, and where Harry first heard the basilisk in The Chamber of Secrets.

 16. The Wizarding World of Harry Potter

-None of the actual films were shot here, but the Universal theme park may be the best choice for someone traveling with little kids.
-There are three parks, one in Orlando, one in Hollywood, and one in Osaka, Japan, and they feature recreations of Hogwarts, Hogsmeade and Diagon Alley.
+None of the actual films were shot here, but the Universal Studios theme park may be the best choice for someone traveling with little kids.
+There are three parks, one in Orlando, one in Hollywood, and one in Osaka, Japan, and they feature recreations of Hogwarts, Hogsmeade, and Diagon Alley.

 17. The Elephant House, Scotland

 No scenes in Harry Potter were set in Edinburgh’s Elephant House cafe.
 But it is one of the places that Rowling is known to have frequented while writing the books.
-They now advertise themselves as the birthplace of Harry Potter, which isn’t totally accurate, but the cafe is still cute and is worth the visit for Potterheads.
-Check out the bathrooms and all of its Potter-oriented graffiti.
+It now advertises itself as the birthplace of Harry Potter, which isn’t totally accurate, but the cafe is still cute and worth the visit for Potterheads.
+Check out the bathrooms and all of its Harry Potter-oriented graffiti.

 18. The Making of Harry Potter

 Warner Bros.
-Studios in Leavesden (just north of London) has a permanent Harry Potter exhibit with recreations of a bunch of popular locations from the movies.
-The exhibit is extremely popular among Potter fans.
+Studios in Leavesden, just north of London, has a popular permanent Harry Potter exhibit with recreations of a bunch of famous sets from the movies.